 Mattapoisett Land Trust Education Program

-Priorities: It is the intention of the MLT Ed Committee to reach as many children as possible.
-Events, which benefit a significant number of children, will be given priority over those events that only benefit a few.
-In June 2017, the Mattapoisett Land Trust was honored year with the presentation of a ‘Friends of Education Award’ from the Old Rochester Professional Educators Association.
-For the story behind the award, please see the Fall 2017 issue of The Heron.
 A majority of program funding is provided by the Edith Glick Shoolman Fund.
 The fund was created by Mattapoisett Land Trust through a bequest from Edith Glick Shoolman (1904-2003) to provide for the direct and indirect support of children.
 Mrs. Shoolman’s dream was to make a difference in the lives of children.
-Therefore the program promotes projects that involve and encourage environmental education and physical activity, are directed at improving academic skills, and encourage children to explore the world around them and their role within it.
+Therefore the program promotes projects that involve and encourage environmental education, art, and physical activity.
+This program is directed at improving academic skills, and encourages children to explore the world around them and their role within it.
 Through the Shoolman Fund, we also offer the Blanche B. Perry Scholarship to an area high school senior pursuing an education in scientific, environmental studies or a related field.

 Effective June 2023 the Priscilla Hathaway Art Scholarship is also available for a senior/secondary student residing in Mattapoisett.
 This scholarship is made possible through the generosity of Brad Hathaway and his family.